 The problem of bogus information is this - campaigns such as Kutcher's conflate all sex work with child sex trafficking, and child sex trafficking with all trafficking.
-Approaches that do so not only encourage criminalisation legislation that harms consenting adults, but also obscures the real victims.
-How?
-By using vastly inflated numbers for one kind of trafficking, and pretty much ignoring everything else.
+It not only encourages legislation that harms consenting adults, but also obscures the real victims because it uses vastly inflated numbers.
 Actual children being actually trafficked for actual sex are rarely, if ever, found by the kind of scatterhsot brothel raids and streetwalker crackdowns so many seem to consider "succeses" in the anti-trafficking effort.

-Please, please stop kidding yourselves.
+Please stop kidding yourselves.
 The raids you hear about are not successes.
 They are vast wastes of time, money, and manpower.
-And many groups receiving funding meant to help victims of trafficking seem instead to be lining their own pockets.
+And many groups receiving funding meant to help victims of trafficking are in fact lining their own pockets.
 There is undoubtedly work to be done eliminating trafficking of men and women for any kind of labour.
 It almost certainly isn't the approach anti-traffickers think will work.

 Kutcher’s response against the Village Voice has included tweeting advertisers on Backpage.com, accusing them of supporting slavery.
 So far, so "concerned".
 And then this tweet:

 Which is so incredibly ignorant, I have a hard time believing the person who writes that actually cares about the trafficked women he claims to want to help.
 Someone who claims,